zDox/Conlyse/tools/replay_debug/README.md

 ## Overview

-The Replay Debug CLI Tool provides two modes of operation:
+The Replay Debug CLI Tool provides the following features:

-### Original Mode (Patch Analysis)
+### Patch Analysis
-- Listing all patches (forward and backward)
+- Listing all patches
+- Viewing a specific patch's operations
 - Viewing all operations in a specific patch
 - Viewing all operations that start with a specific path
 - Operations overview showing statistics grouped by state
 - Counting operations across all patches
 - Counting operations by path prefix

-### Enhanced Mode (Live State Inspection)
+### Live State Inspection
 - Jump navigation through replay timeline:
   - Jump by relative time (e.g., +60 seconds, -5 minutes)
   - Jump by absolute time (specific timestamp)
   - Jump by number of patches (e.g., +5 patches forward, -3 patches backward)
   - Jump by timestamp index
-- View game state at any point:
+- View any game object at any point:
   - Navigate to specific paths in the game state
-  - Pretty print values using recur_path
+  - Pretty print values
   - Search for attributes
   - List available state categories
 - Direct access to ReplayInterface (ritf) object for advanced usage